We use cookies and similar tools to give you the best website experience. By using our site, you accept our Websites Privacy Policy.

 This therapy can move lymph fluid out of the tissues and into the bloodstream.
 It can include compression garments, multilayer bandages, or a compression pump.

 Compression garments may be prescribed to help move fluid in swollen areas.
-They are individualized according to your area of swelling, and can include graduated compression stockings made of elastic, sleeves, gloves, support bras, vests, or socks made of a flexible fabric.
+These garments are individualized according to your area of swelling.
+Healthcare providers may recommend wearing compression socks, stockings, sleeves, gloves, support bras, or vests, for example.
 These garments apply pressure to different parts of the legs, feet, chest, or arms to keep lymphatic fluid moving in the right direction.

 Layers of bandages wrapped on an affected arm or leg work like custom-made compression garments to help reduce swelling and encourage softening of the skin in the affected area.

-These pumps apply intermittent pressure to an arm or leg.
+These pumps, which apply intermittent pressure to an arm or leg, can be used by patients at home.
 Padded, inflatable sleeves, vests, or stockings are connected to an external pump that delivers pressure on a timed cycle.
 This stimulates the flow of lymphatic fluid, helping to reduce swelling.
+Many patients gain significant improvement in their lymphedema by using these types of devices.

 Our experts can help create an exercise program that uses the natural pumping mechanisms of muscles in and around the affected area to help promote lymphatic circulation.
 It can also help keep the muscles in the area strong and flexible, which can aid in lymph and blood circulation.